San Diego Bribery Defense Lawyers

 - Someone who offers the bribe (other than the employee’s employer)

 - The employer must have no knowledge or have consented to the offer

 - The bribe must be solicited in exchange for anything that may benefit the individual offering the bribe, such as information, goods, or services

 Bribery is viewed as a specific intent crime that involves corruption, and the law is designed around punishing that corrupt intent.
-Building a defense against bribery charges requires a clear understanding of how the prosecution will attempt to prove intent, and with his experience as a California police officer, our attorney James N. Dick has first-hand insight into the methods prosecutors will use to achieve a conviction.
+Building a defense against bribery charges requires a clear understanding of how the prosecution will attempt to prove intent, and with his experience as a board certified specialist and former California police officer, our San Diego bribery defense attorney James N. Dick has first-hand insight into the methods prosecutors will use to achieve a conviction.

 California laws generally treat bribery as a felony offense, and bribery charges can result in imprisonment in a county or state jail, but also damages to your professional reputation and career.
 Penalties for bribery convictions involving public officials in California include:

 - Two to four years in a county jail or California state prison